 - Written in Python and uses Requests

-- Only supports a single URL on the command line
+- Supports only a single URL on the command line!

 - Has JSON support